dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 for mitigation without warning or justification, per [I-D.ietf-dots-requirements].

-Operators of recursing mitigators MAY maintain the recursed mitigation for a brief, protocol-defined period in the event the DOTS client originating the mitigation withdraws its request for help, as per the discussion of managing mitigation toggling in the operational requirements ([I-D.ietf-dots-requirements]).
+Operators recursing mitigation requests MAY maintain the recursed mitigation for a brief, protocol-defined period in the event the DOTS client originating the mitigation withdraws its request for help, as per the discussion of managing mitigation toggling in the operational requirements ([I-D.ietf-dots-requirements]).
 Service or business agreements between recursing entities are not in scope for this document.

 {:ed-note: source="mortensen"}
-\[\[EDITOR'S NOTE: Recursive signaling raises questions about how to authenticate and authorize the recursed request, how end-to-end signaling functions in such a scenario, and implications for operational and data privacy, as well as what level of visibility a client has into the recursed mitigation.
-We ask the working group for feedback and additional discussion of these issues to help settle the way forward.\]\]
+\[\[EDITOR'S NOTE: Recursive signaling raises questions about operational and data privacy, as well as what level of visibility a client has into the recursed mitigation.
+We ask the working group for feedback and additional discussion of these issues to help settle the way forward.\]\] {:mortensen}
-{:mortensen}